KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

   4\.
 A different player places stove2.
 Idling for some time before doing so is recommended, to make later timings more lenient.
   5\.
 Place construct2 on stove2.
   6\.
 Everyone in the party gets on construct2.
   7\.
-Repeat these steps until all co-op players have placed their stoves.
+Repeat these steps until all Co-op players have placed their stoves.
   8\.
 Continually replace the construct that the party is standing on until a player's stove expires \(5 minutes\).
 This allows for that player to place a new stove.
 So far, the only construct capable of this is Albedo E.
   8\.5\.
 Optional step: if using Albedo E, place a Parametric Transformer to prevent the elevator from ascending to make refreshing the construct easier.
 When its time to place the next stove, retrieve the Parametric Transformer to gain more height from elevation.
   9\.
 Repeat steps 1\-8.
 This means the party will continually ascend as they place more and more floating stoves higher and higher.
 This is limited by the number of stoves in your inventory.